-Igorot Cordillera BIMAAK Europe (ICBE) is a network of Igorot and Cordillera organizations and individuals in Europe.
-Established in 2003, the organizations are: BIBAK Barcelona, BIBAK Ireland; BIBAK Marbella; BIBAK Switzerland; BIBAAK Madrid; BIMAAK Sweden, Cordillera Community in Belgium (Cordi-Bel); Cordillera Migrant Workers Association (CMWA) of Milan and Como, Italy; Cordillerans in Italy of Bologna and Modena; Cordillerans in Rome (Cordi-Rome); Dap-ayan di I-Montanyosa of northern Italy; Igorot Austria; Igorot Cooperative in Athens Greece; Igorot Frankfurt; Igorot UK, MABIKAs Foundation (The Netherlands); ULNOS di Mountain Province Rome Italy and United Igorot Association of Napoli.
-Individuals, who are members, are from Germany.
+Igorot Cordillera BIMAAK-Europe (ICBE) is a network of Igorot and Cordillera organizations, foundations, associations and groups in Europe.
+Established in 2003, they are: Benguet Organization-UK, BIBAAK Barcelona, BIBAK Ireland, BIBAK Marbella, BIBAK Switzerland, BIBAAK Madrid, BIMAAK Sweden, Cordillera Community in Belgium (Cordi-Bel), Cordillera Germany Organization, Cordillera Migrant Workers Association (CMWA) of Milan and Como Italy, Cordillerans in Italy of Bologna and Modena, Cordillerans in Rome (Cordi-Rome), Dap-ayan di I-Montanyosa of northern Italy, Ifugao UK, Igorot Austria, Igorot Cooperative in Athens Greece, Igorot UK, Igorot in France Association, Lang-ay Organization ti Frankfurt, MABIKAs Foundation-The Philippine Cordillera Connection in The Netherlands (MABIKAs Foundation), Mountain Province Federation UK, Rambak Austria, Solibao NRW (North Rhine Westfalia), Germany), ULNOS di Mountain Province Rome Italy, United Igorot Association of Napoli.
+United Kalinga Apayao Network (UK).

 ICBE was set up during the 2nd Igorot European Consultation (IEC) held in Vienna, Austria in May 2003.
 The first gathering was the “Assembly of Cordillera People in Europe” in Gent, Belgium in April 2002.